Cumberland station (CTA)

 Cumberland is a station on the Chicago Transit Authority's 'L' system.
-Situated on the Blue Line between Rosemont and Harlem, the station is located in the median of the Kennedy Expressway at Cumberland Avenue in the O'Hare neighborhood on Chicago's Northwest Side.
-It is also in close proximity to both the Norwood Park neighborhood and the city of Park Ridge.
+Situated on the Blue Line between Rosemont and Harlem, the station is located in the median of the Kennedy Expressway at Cumberland Avenue in the O'Hare community area’s Schorsch Forest View neighborhood on Chicago's Northwest Side.
+It is also in close proximity to both the Norwood Park neighborhood and the city of Park Ridge as well as the village of Norridge.
 The area surrounding the station consists of mixed commercial and residential development.

 The Cumberland station was first proposed in 1972 as part of an extension of the Blue Line from Logan Square to O'Hare International Airport.
-The station opened on February 27, 1983, along with Harlem and Rosemont.
+The station opened on February 27, 1983, along with Harlem and River Road.
 The three new stations brought 6,000 new riders to the northwest CTA line in the following month, and Cumberland became especially attractive to suburban commuters.
 The station at Cumberland consists of a single island platform; a pedestrian overpass connects the platform to a station building to the south and an exit stairway to the north.
 The station also includes a bus terminal and a park and ride lot.
 Trains serve Cumberland 24 hours a day every day; the headway between trains is 2–7 minutes during peak periods, with less frequent service at other times.
 In addition to trains, Cumberland also serves CTA buses, Pace buses, Burlington Trailways buses, and Greyhound buses.

 Location

 Cumberland is located at the junction of Cumberland Avenue and the Kennedy Expressway (I-90, exit 79).
 The station is located on a border between O'Hare and Norwood Park.
 It is the closest 'L' station to the city of Park Ridge, which borders Chicago along Higgins Road north of the station.
 The area surrounding the station consists of a mixture of planned development, commercial, and residential areas.
 Citicorp Plaza, an office building which houses the headquarters of telecommunications provider U.S. Cellular, is located to the south of Cumberland at 8410 W. Bryn Mawr.
+North of Cumberland at 8725 W. Higgins Rd. is the headquarters of mapmaker Rand McNally.
 The Renaissance Chicago O'Hare Suites Hotel is also located near the station at 8500 W. Bryn Mawr.